The War on Payday Loans Begins to Look Like the War on Drugs

 Opening Moves in the War on Payday Loans

-The first salvo in the war on short-term lending comes from the CFPB, which issued a proposal that would make it mandatory for lenders to investigate borrowers in a “full-payment” test that determines whether each borrower earns enough to repay the payday loan in full while still meeting his or her family’s basic living expenses.
+The first salvo in the war on short-term lending, (money loans online), comes from the CFPB, which issued a proposal that would make it mandatory for lenders to investigate borrowers in a “full-payment” test that determines whether each borrower earns enough to repay the payday loan in full while still meeting his or her family’s basic living expenses.
 New regulations would also prohibit lenders from using auto titles as collateral.
 The Community Financial Services Association of America, an organization that advocates on behalf of the payday loan industry, quickly fired back that the proposals would ultimately hurt consumers by forcing borrowers to turn to loan sharks or petty crimes.
 The echoes of the War on Drugs are startling.
 Both “wars” involve political motivations and machinations.
 Both target users for their own good by trying to control personal behavior.
 Both wars could easily ruin lives for relatively small infractions, and neither war is supported by the people whom each battle affects.

 The Drug War Ruined Many Lives Needlessly